 The district court also noted that although Dr. Eisenbud testified regarding defendants' legitimate need to use marijuana for medical purposes, there was no testimony regarding what was a reasonably necessary amount for defendants to possess.
-The district court concluded that it would simply apply the amount of two and one-half ounces and 12 plants set by § 4 as what was reasonably necessary, and it granted defendants' motion to dismiss, explaining:
+The district court concluded that it would simply apply the amount of 2.5 ounces and 12 plants set by § 4 as what was reasonably necessary, and it granted defendants' motion to dismiss, explaining:

-For that reason, I believe that section 8 entitles the defendants to a dismissal, even though they did not possess the valid medical card, because section 8 says if they can show the fact that a doctor believed that they were likely to receive a therapeutic benefit, and this doctor testified to that [sic].
-And Dr. Eisenbud is a physician licensed by the State of Michigan.
+For that reason, I believe that section 8 entitles the defendants to a dismissal, even though they did not possess the valid medical card, because section 8 says if they can show the fact that a doctor believed they were likely to receive the therapeutic benefit, and this doctor testified to that.
+And Doctor Eisenbud is a physician, licensed by the State of Michigan.
 And that's the only requirement that the statute has.
 You don't have to be any type of physician, you just have to be a licensed physician by the State of Michigan.